2012 American League Championship Series: Aftermath

+The Core Four in 2015.
+From left: Andy Pettitte, Jorge Posada, Mariano Rivera, and Derek Jeter.

 In regards to playoff baseball, this would be it for the Core Four era Yankees.
 Jorge Posada retired just before the 2012 season, after losing playing time to Russell Martin.
 Andy Pettitte, who was the first player of the Core Four to retire on February 4, 2011, came out of retirement to pitch for the Yankees in 2012 and 2013, before retiring for good after the 2013 season.
 Mariano Rivera retired after the 2013 season as well, while Derek Jeter retired after 2014.
 Rivera and Jeter were inducted into the National Baseball Hall of Fame in 2019 and 2020, respectively (Jeter's 2020 induction was delayed a year due to the COVID-19 pandemic).